nodebotsau/scientist-kit/README.md

 ```

 When it runs you should hear a really squeaky and possibly irritating "tune".

+Going further:

+* Make a jukebox that plays different tunes depending on someone's selection
+* Play a tune depending on the outcome of an API
+* Play "ta da!" when your grunt tasks have finished running.

 ### Is it cold in here or is it just me?